NagiosEnterprises/nagiosvshell/readme-developers.md

 ## Running automation and passing tests

-Using `npm test` in a separate terminal window will automatically re-run unit tests when files change.
+Using `npm test` in a separate terminal window will automatically re-run frontend unit tests when files change.

+Changes to the API can be tested using PHP and the included `phpunit.phar` file.
+To run the unit tests from the project root call `php test/phpunit.phar --configuration /full/path/to/build/test/phpunit.xml`

 If tests are passing and new changes look good, the final step is running the automated tools with Grunt.